process-analytics/bpmn-visualization-addons/README.md

 Install dependencies: `npm install`

-Running the demo only:
-- Build the lib: `npm run build -w packages/addons`
-- Run the demo: `npm run dev -w packages/demo`.
+Develop the lib and live update the demo: run `npm start`.
 The demo is accessible at http://localhost:5173/

-Develop the lib and live update the demo
-- run `npm run dev`

 ## 📃 License